-After creating your custom wine menu, the next step is to decide how to divide your wine list.
+When creating your custom wine menu, you have the option to divide it by sections.
+The menu above was separated into two sections, Red and White.
 If your venue only has a small number of wines available, you’ll probably want to just keep them all in the same section.
-If you have a larger number of wines available you might want to separate your menu by red, white, sparkling, or varietal.
+If you have a larger number of wines available, you might want to separate your menu by red, white, sparkling, or even varietal.
 The menu will have one section already created by default.
-Let’s start by naming this section and adding some items (we’ll go over adding additional sections later).
-Name the first section of your menu whatever you’d like by typing in the box circled below.

 Note: If your menu is only going to have one section there’s no need to name the section unless you’d like it to have a smaller subtitle that’s different from the Menu Name.

 After you’ve added an item, you can give it a name and description.
 You can optionally add calorie information (calorie information can also be added to a specific “container” size; more on this below) and an image to appear with the item here as well.
 You can even add a container size and price as well as a photo.
 All of these fields are completely optional.

 Note: For menus that have common serving sizes for items, you may not want to add container names for aesthetic purposes (i.e. many wine lists have prices listed for glass pours and bottles, but not everyone chooses to directly label the numbers since it can be assumed by the customer).
 Also note that prices in general are completely optional; you can save a menu with items that have prices without containers, containers without prices, or without either.